Cotoneaster bullatus: Vegetative features

 Hollyberry cotoneaster is an arching deciduous shrub, which grows to heights of 3–4 metres.
 Branches are terete with grey bark, and alternate leaves.
 Twigs are initially hairy, but lose the hairs to become glabrous at maturity.

 The simple leaves have a short petiole (4–6 mm), which is usually hairless, and an oblong-ovate blade, usually 35–70 mm long and 20–40 mm wide.
 The upper leaf surface is dark green, wrinkled and blistered (bullate, glabrous or finely hairy; the underside is grey-green, finely hairy, especially along the secondary veins.
 Leaves have lanceolate stipules, 3–5 mm long, which fall soon after the leaves open.

 Flowers and fruit

-Flowers are grouped in corymbose inflorescence about 30–50 mm across, containing from 12-30 white flowers.
-The flowers themselves have 5 petals and 5 sepals, and are 7–8 mm in diameter.
-They have from 20-22 stamens and 4-5 free styles.
+Flowers are grouped in corymbose inflorescence about 30–50 mm across, containing from 12 to 30 white flowers.
+The flowers themselves have five petals and five sepals, and are 7–8 mm in diameter.
+They have from 20 to 22 stamens and four or five free styles.
 Flowering time in the Northern Hemisphere is from May–July.

 The globose fruits mature in August.
-They are 6–8 mm in diameter, red and contain 4 or 5 pyrenes.
+They are 6–8 mm in diameter, red and contain four or five pyrenes.